 Morten Gamst Pedersen: I cried when I left Blackburn; I rejected big offers

-Stamina was always one of Morten Gamst Pedersen’s strong points, so it’s no surprise that even now, at the age of 38, he’s still putting in the hard yards back home in Norway.
+Morten Gamst Pedersen was never short of stamina at Blackburn so it probably shouldn’t come as a surprise that even now, at the age of 39, he’s still putting in the hard yards back home in Norway.

 “I love to play football.
 I have the best job in the world,” Pedersen says.
 “I get to play football and train every day as my job.
 I’m very, very privileged to do it and when you get the chance to do what you love to do the most then why not do it?”